hamorillo/intel_computer_pointer_controller/README.md

 ### Packaging the app

 The ideal way to distribute is use the OpenVINO™ Deployment Manager but it's only supported by Linux or Windows.
 On the MacOS package is not present.

+### Logging important events

+I'm using try/except block to identify some errors or important events in the app execution and log it using `logging`.
+This makes easy the use of the application to a user when a problem occurred.